Is an IVA your golden ticket?

 Whilst an IVA may seem like a fantastic idea, there are some important red flags that you need to be aware of before you commit.

-So let’s start with “What is an IVA?”
+So, let’s start with “What is an IVA?”

-What is an Individual Voluntary Arrangement (IVA)?
+What is an IVA?

 Unsecured Debt